How to Meet Your LinkedIn Sales Quota with a Lead Generation Agency

 Quotas are important because they provide a goal to aim for, give your team something to focus on, and keep your team accountable.

-Some companies don’t use a quota system, but the vast majority of businesses track their employees’ performance in relation to a target.
+Some companies don’t use a quota system, but most businesses track their employees’ performance in relation to a target.
 A sales quota can be a helpful way to track performance, but it can also be stressful for employees who don’t hit their numbers.

 What Could Be the Obstacles to Meeting Sales Quota in B2B?

-The main challenge for any B2B sales quota lies in the fact that the process can be long, complex, and quite expensive.
+The main challenge for any B2B sales quota is that the process can be long, complex, and quite expensive.
 The average sales cycle is anywhere between 4-7 months.

 Moreover, the sales cycle for B2B is usually longer than for B2C, meaning that there is more time for things to go wrong and for the customer to change their mind.
 Below are more obstacles to meeting sales quota in B2B:

-• Poor time management – Your lead generation team may find itself falling behind if it doesn’t prioritize its daily tasks effectively.
+• Poor time management – Your lead generation team may fall behind if it doesn’t prioritize its daily tasks effectively.
 Salespeople spend only 37% of their time selling.
 Besides, only 28% of salespeople have a structured time management system.
-Be sure to allot time for prospecting, networking, and even basic administration.
+Be sure to allot prospecting, networking, and basic administration time.

-• Limited resources – There are a variety of reasons why small businesses don’t generate enough leads.
-Sometimes, there isn’t enough data in their marketing databases to produce an effective list of target prospects.
+• Limited resources – There are various reasons why small businesses don’t generate enough leads.
+Sometimes, their marketing databases don’t have enough data to produce an effective list of target prospects.
 Other times, an advertising budget might be too small to support heavy marketing efforts.
-Whatever the case might be, you need sufficient resources to run effective lead-generation campaigns.
+Whatever the case, you need sufficient resources to run effective lead-generation campaigns.

 • Poor targeting – Even if you have the best lead-generation strategy ever, you’re not going to get very far if you’re not targeting the right people.
-Make sure that you know your ideal customers and, more importantly, understand their needs before reaching out to them.
+Ensure you know your ideal customers and, more importantly, understand their needs before reaching out to them.

-• Poor choice of lead generation channel – Choosing the right lead generation medium for your business is the key to a successful lead generation campaign.
-Email, social media, and content marketing are the most commonly used lead-generation channels.
-When you are deciding on which lead generation method to use, you need to keep several things in mind.
+• Poor choice of lead generation channel – Choosing the right lead generation medium for your business is the key to a successful campaign.
+Email, social media, and content marketing are lead-generation channels most commonly used.
+When deciding which lead generation method to use, you must keep several things in mind.

-For example, if your prospects dwell on social media, cold calling may not be the best LinkedIn lead generation tool.
-In such a situation, you can use content marketing or social media as your lead-generation medium.
+For example, if your prospects dwell on social media, cold calling may not be the best LinkedIn lead-generation tool.
+You can use content marketing or social media as your lead-generation medium in such a situation.

 Another important thing to remember is your business’s target audience.
-If your potential customers tend to visit a particular website or social media site often, it is a good idea to use that site as a lead generation option.
+If your potential customers visit a particular website or social media site often, using that site as a lead generation option is a good idea.

 Tips for Better B2B Sales Via LinkedIn